Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 91 Other income and expenses

-99 Profit and loss (loan income current year, on debit - loss of the current year).
+99 Profit and loss (loan profit current year, by debit - loss of the current year).

 Passive account credit